JinXins/Adversarial-AutoMixup/experiments/readme.md

 ### AdAutoMix experiment results
-**The checkpoints will update soon!
-I apologise that the log files and checkpoint weights files for some of the experiments can't be found, perhaps they were carelessly deleted by me!**
+**I apologise that the log files and checkpoint weights files for some of the experiments can't be found, perhaps they were carelessly deleted by me!**